 Our company appoints three out of the nine directors from independent directors.
 All three of them have excellent character, specialized knowledge and abundant experience.
 There is no risk of them having conflicts of interest with general shareholders, and there is no issue regarding their independence.
 They are registered as independent officers.
+Moreover, the appointment of a lawyer, an academic, and a business executive allows oversight of management from a variety of perspectives.

-Our current governance system with three independent outside directors is fully fulfilling its roles of overseeing and monitoring our business operations, and we do not think increasing the number of outside directors is necessary at this time.
+Our current governance system, including three independent outside A & S Board Members, is fully fulfilling its roles of supervising and monitoring our business operations.
+Therefore, we do not think increasing the number of outside directors is necessary at this time.
 However, if the business environment surrounding us changes in the future, we will consider appointing another individual.